HVML/DOM-Ruler/README.md

  * Dependent libraries (all are optional):
     * libglib2.0-dev

-hiDOMLayout uses cmake to configure and build the project.
+DOM Layout Ruler uses cmake to configure and build the project.

 ```
 $ mkdir build